jaspector

 TCEQ Region 3 OSSF: Monday-Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: Commissioners Court will inspect ROW installations at time of construction and thereafter as needed.
+Typical sequence: Commissioners Court will inspect ROW installations at time of construction and thereafter as needed.
 OSSF inspections through TCEQ Region 3.

-Do I need a building permit in unincorporated Haskell County, TX?
+01 Do I need a building permit in unincorporated Haskell County, TX?

 No public evidence of a countywide general building permit requirement for all unincorporated construction.
 Verified narrower controls: subdivision regulation outside incorporated cities, county road ROW permits, OSSF permits through TCEQ Region 3, and floodplain review.

-How much does a building permit cost in unincorporated Haskell County, TX?
+02 How much does a building permit cost in unincorporated Haskell County, TX?

+Building permit fees in unincorporated Haskell County, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $500.00 (ROW permit per road cut).
 Fees are calculated as: Flat fee $500.00 per road cut under Texas Local Government Code section 240.907.

-How do I apply for a building permit in unincorporated Haskell County, TX?
+03 How do I apply for a building permit in unincorporated Haskell County, TX?

-1. Confirm the parcel is in unincorporated Haskell County and not inside the limits of any incorporated city.
+To apply for a building permit in unincorporated Haskell County, TX, follow these steps: 1.
+Confirm the parcel is in unincorporated Haskell County and not inside the limits of any incorporated city.
 2. Identify which narrow county or state program applies: subdivision approval, county road ROW permits, OSSF permitting through TCEQ Region 3, or floodplain administration.
 3. For subdivision, manufactured home park, RV park, or land-development matters, obtain and submit the Haskell County subdivision application package to the county.
 4. For work in a county road right-of-way, submit the Haskell County ROW permit with required plan or sketch to Commissioners Court (48 hours notice required).
 5. For septic/OSSF work, contact TCEQ Region 3 Abilene.
 6. If the site is in a regulated flood hazard area, contact the county floodplain administrator.

-How do I schedule a building inspection in unincorporated Haskell County, TX?
+04 How do I schedule a building inspection in unincorporated Haskell County, TX?

-Inspections can be scheduled via: ROW: Notify Haskell County Commissioners Court 48 hours before work start.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Haskell County, TX via: ROW: Notify Haskell County Commissioners Court 48 hours before work start.
 OSSF: Coordinate through TCEQ Region 3..
 ROW permits require 48 hours notice before work begins.